What to do if you or someone else is being bullied

 - Don't overreact, victims need rational advice and help, not emotional overload.

-- Believe the victim and not any authority figure who may dismiss the claims of bullying simply as 'part' of growing up or 'part of the rough and tumble of life'.
+- Believe the victim and not anyone who may dismiss the claims of bullying simply as 'part' of growing up.'
 No one should have to put up with bullying.

 - Ask victims if they have any suggestions about changing the situation.